Rene Ohashi

 Rene Ohashi is a Canadian cinematographer living in Toronto, Ontario, Canada.
 His career spanned more than 25 years.
 Ohashi has been nominated for over 30 awards, winning 16.
 His projects include Anne of Green Gables, The Wonder Years, To Catch a Killer, Gold Fever and Shades of Black: The Conrad Black Story.

-Rene Ohashi has also shot thousands of commercials for national brands including: American Express, General Motors, New York Health Department, Nissan, CMA, H&R Block, Campbell's, Harvey's, Kraft, Maple Leaf, Michelina and Labatt.
+Rene Ohashi has also shot thousands of commercials for national brands including: American Express, General Motors, New York Health Department, Nissan, CMA, H&R Block, Campbell's, Harvey's, Kraft, Maple Leaf Foods, Michelina and Labatt.
 He is Director of Photography for Sesler Company.